kamilos04/Company-Task-Manager/README.md

 **Frontend:** React, Tailwind, Redux, MaterialUI, JavaScript, HTML, CSS

 ## Permission System
-User can see the task when he is a task member, task admin, team member or admin of the team assigned to this task, or SuperAdmin.
+User can see the task when he is a task-member, task-admin, team-member or admin of the team assigned to this task, or SuperAdmin.

 Creating tasks - Every team-admin can create tasks.